 |3.
 Saying it with a card.
 Using eCards is a clever and creative way to promote co-worker encouragement, and simplify the process of giving and receiving morale-boosting feedback.|

 Rewards and recognition can make a big difference in staff morale, and it can make or break your retention goals.
-One of our clients in the aging services industry, Lutheran Jamestown, demonstrates how employee recognition helps decrease employee turnover.

 As medical treatments and methods evolve, healthcare workers must continually learn to keep up with new research and technological developments.
 Continuing your employees’ education will only further advance and develop their skills, which will, in turn, further improve the patient experience and increase productivity.